garrandall/popular-music-data/tracks/dip-tyga-nicki-minaj.md

 Who-Who got the juice?
 Be sending you niggas' brazy W-W-Who got 'em mad?
 Like, man, that pussy wavy
 All these niggas want me to love 'em like I'm Kiki
-Got 'em in they feelings since they seen me in FEFE (Ooh)
+Got 'em in they feelings since they seen me in FEFE (Oh